-In this passage, the word debate means • a series of books. movies, etc. that contain the same characters
+In this passage, the word debate means .

+(A) a series of books, movies, etc. that contain the same characters

-- B something that people work together on as a team - © a discussion in which people express different opinions - (D) something that fails in an embarrassing way
+- B something that people work together on as a team - © a discussion in which people express different opinions - (b) something that fails in an embarrassing way

 Now that you have read the article, indicate whether you agree or disagree with this statement.
+Live-action remakes are more entertaining than the cartoon classics.